ivanspasov99/golang-api/README.md

 ## Graph Algorithm
 **It is better to use already implemented packages which are community adopted and tested**, but I have decided to refresh my skills a little bit

+**It is best to be implemented using generics as now it is very limited to one type/struct etc**

 The implementation is using maps which does no guarantee order of the topological sorting.
 It can be implemented with arrays or can be improved with following custom map key logic
 ```go